World Animal Protection Governance

 Our International office is in London.
 We are registered as a charity and a company in the UK and work with affiliated World Animal Protection offices around the world.
 Our offices are linked through collaboration agreements that ensure we work in a unified and consistent way, supporting a strategy developed by staff worldwide.

-We are governed by a Board of up to 13 trustees from a wide variety of backgrounds.
+We are governed by a Board of 9 trustees from a wide variety of backgrounds.
 The Board has statutory duties under the UK Companies and Charities Acts of 2006 for the general management and control of World Animal Protection.
 With the exception of certain powers – which the Board reserves for itself – the Board delegates the day-to-day management of World Animal Protection to the Chief Executive.

 Our International Board